benjugat/rtnotes/_docs/user-impersonation/playing-with-tokens.md

 order: 1
 ---

 An access token in Windows is a data structure used by the operating system to represent the security context of a process or thread.
 It contains information about the identity and privileges of the user or entity associated with the process or thread.
 Access tokens are essential for managing access control and ensuring security within the Windows environment.

+Abuse of certain tokens allows an attacker to either escalate privileges on the system or even impersonate users to move laterally across the network.

-Key Features of an Access Token
+Key features of an Access Token:

-*  User Identity:
-Identifies the user account associated with the token, usually by a Security Identifier (SID).
+* **User Identity**: Identifies the user account associated with the token, usually by a Security Identifier (SID).

-* Privileges:

-Lists the special rights or abilities assigned to the user or the process.
+* **Privileges**: Lists the special rights or abilities assigned to the user or the process.

 ```
 SeCreateTokenPrivilege